 hairy jayne home brew

-Jayne has been making and fragrancing her own natural beauty potions since developing skin sensitivities as a hairdresser.
-She has a love of essential oils and plant oils, and wants to share with you how easy it is to build your own simple a clean beauty routine, once you know how.
+Jayne has been playing around with and making her own natural beauty potions since developing skin sensitivity as a hairdresser.
+She wants to share her love of fragrant essential oils and healing plant oils, and show you just how easy it is to build your own simple a clean beauty routine, once you know how.

-• Start by downloading a recipe or reading our blog posts.
+• Start by downloading a recipe (or reading a DIY recipe blog post).

-• Take note of the ingredients you will need for your bespoke creation and find them below, along with any essential oils or containers you might need.
+• Take note of the ingredients you'll need for your creation and find them below, along with any essential oils or containers you might need.

-(Of course the most sustainable way to store your potions is in clean containers that you might already have at home!).
+(The most sustainable way to store your potions, of course, is in clean empty containers that you already have at home!).

-natural plant-based ingredients we love to make things with
+natural plant-based ingredients we love to make with

 Apricot Kernel Oil